brandesmoore/capstone_track_and_field/README.md

 # Challenges & Rewards

+*Challenges*

 *DOB data is readily available for Olympic athletes, however, if I want to compare the ages of NCAA Collegiate Athletes to Olympians, the DOB data would have to be scraped from Wikipedia for NCAA athletes individually since DOBs aren’t typically listed for a collective set of athletes.

+*Rewards*

+My love for Track & Field goes back to 1984, so it was rewarding to create a project from beginning to end to showcase my passion for the sport.
+Cleaning the data and creating the presentation didn't seem like work at all because I enjoyed every part of it.